 Holiday Park (find out more here)

-Hill of Oaks is an idyllic lakeside retreat located on the peaceful shores of Lake Windermere in the Lake District.
-Awarded 5-star status by the English Tourism Council, and Gold status at the David Bellamy Conservation Awards, the park spans nearly one mile of the lake's south-eastern shore and is surrounded by ancient woodland, making it the premier destination for a step back to nature.
+Hill of Oaks Lodge and Caravan Park is an idyllic lakeside retreat located on the peaceful shores of Windermere in the Lake District National Park.
+Awarded 5-star status by Visit England and four pennants by the AA, the park spans nearly one mile of the lake's south-eastern shore and is surrounded by ancient woodland, making it the premier destination for a step back to nature.

 This is perfect for those who love everything about the flora and fauna of our fair country.
-Passionate about wildlife and nature conservation, even winning the Countryside Code Conservation Award, the park's owners have taken a spectacular lakeside location and curated a tranquil and relaxing retreat for residents to immerse themselves in the best of the English countryside.
-The park boasts within its boundaries an area of managed woodlands, encouraging the growth and sustainability of animal, bird, flora and fauna species.
+Passionate about wildlife and nature conservation, and proud supporters of the Lake District Foundation, the park's owners have taken a spectacular lakeside location and curated a tranquil and relaxing retreat for residents to immerse themselves in the best of the English countryside.
+The park boasts an area of managed woodlands, encouraging the growth and sustainability of animal, bird, flora and fauna species.

-Renowned for its huge variety of routes, the Lake District appeals to novice and expert ramblers alike, and Hill of Oaks and Blakeholme is perfectly located as the starting point for many walks.
-From the more gentle walks, such as Gummers Howe and Orrest Head, to the more challenging routes such as the famous Scafell Pike (England's highest peak), ramblers are rewarded with stunning views whichever level of difficulty they choose.
+Renowned for its huge variety of routes, the Lake District appeals to novice and expert ramblers alike, and Hill of Oaks is perfectly located as the starting point for many walks.
+From gentler walks such as Gummers Howe and Orrest Head to the more challenging routes such as the famous Scafell Pike (England's highest peak), ramblers are rewarded with stunning views at whichever level of difficulty they choose.

-If you are not a seasoned mountaineer but love the idea of exploring the area around Lake Windermere, then fear not; the Lake District National Park offers a plethora of guides, classes, activities and routes designed to boost confidence and help visitors to grow their outdoor skills.
-The organisation leads guided walks of all grades and difficulties that take in a multitude of peaks and villages, and also offers themed walks such as archaeological routes that allow walkers to immerse themselves in the history of the area.
+If you are not a seasoned mountaineer but love the idea of exploring the area around lake Windermere, then fear not, the Lake District National Park offers a plethora of guides, classes, activities and routes designed to boost confidence and help visitors to grow their outdoor skills.

-As with the availability of walking routes, the Lake District offers something for every kind of cyclist; from short family routes, to long distance road routes and even mountain biking, there is somewhere not far from the park that will meet your needs!
-With cycles for hire if you don't have your own, cycling is a healthy and easily accessible way to explore the area around the park.
+As with the availability of walking routes, the Lake District offers something for every kind of cyclist, from short family routes to long-distance road routes and even mountain biking.
+There is somewhere not far from the park that will meet your needs!
+With cycles for hire locally, cycling is a healthy and easily accessible way to explore the area around the park.

-Although the site is an incredibly tranquil and relaxing location in itself, it is not difficult to reach nearby towns, as it is well-served by local transport links.
-The towns of Bowness-on-Windermere and the larger Windermere are connected by bus, with many attractions to be found in these two towns.
+Although the site is a tranquil and relaxing location in itself, it is not difficult to reach nearby towns, as it is well-served by local transport links.
+The towns of Bowness-on-Windermere and Windermere are connected by bus, with many attractions to be found in these two towns.
 Popular with visitors since Victorian times, Bowness-on-Windermere is overlooked by many large Victorian residences which have since been converted into hotels.

 A daily ferry service runs during the main season, from where you can travel by boat along the entire lake, with docking points at Bowness, Windermere Jetty Museum, Brockhole - home of the Lake District National Park Visitor Centre - and Ambleside, a larger tourist resort on the northern edge of the lake with shops, restaurants and a cinema.